 Before the Victoria Theatre even existed this was a view back towards the centre of town.
 The post office can be seen on this photo behind the fountain.

 Prescott fountain was erected in 1884 in memory of Mrs Cyril Prescott and her daughter Mrs Marian Leigh.
 This replaced a stone trough which stood here previously.
 The fountain was moved to King Cross in 1898 (outside the Feathers pub) to make way for the new tramway and then moved again in 1932 to Spring Edge near what is now the Crossley Heath school.
 This was to make room for road improvements.

 The building on the right was Ward's End Hall which was demolished in early 1900s to make way for the bus station which later became the Regal cinema (also ABC cinemas) and which is now 'Maggies' nightclub (previously Jumpin Jack's, The Groove and Chicago's).

 This view looks past Prescott fountain and down Horton street.
 You can see the Prince Albert memorial statue at the end of Wards End.

 This building has been the Picture House, Top Rank Bingo and Social Club, Surewin Bingo Hall, Astra 1 + 2 Pictures in 1973 then closing in 1982 before becoming the Coliseum nightclub and Maine Street(upstairs) in 1987.
-It has remained a nightclub since then as 'Liquid' and more recently 'ATIK'
+It has remained a nightclub until recently called 'Liquid' and 'ATIK' but has now closed down.